shakarM/pizza-ordering/README.md

 # Pizza Ordering App

-In this app the focus is on Tailwind, React Redux, data fetching, andd advanced React Router Dom
+In this app the main focus is on Tailwind, React Redux, data fetching, andd advanced React Router Dom